-1.1 Extended profile connection spaces
+0.1 Extended profile connection spaces

-1.1.1 ISO 15076-1 PCS encoding
+0.1.1 ISO 15076-1 PCS encoding

 In ISO 15076-1 PCS transform results are encoded relative to D50 with a 2-degree observer.
-If and when ISO 15076-1 based profiles are used in conjunction with this document, the PCS encoding specified in ISO 15076-1 are used with necessary conversions as needed.
+If and when ISO 15076-1-based profiles are used in conjunction with this document, the PCS encoding specified in ISO 15076-1 are used with necessary conversions as needed.

-1.1.2 Extended PCS encoding
+0.1.2 Extended PCS encoding

 PCS encoding is extended to allow PCS transform results to be relative to arbitrary illuminants and observers.
-Profile Connection Conditions provided by either a profile or directly to the CMM can be applied to convert between different illuminants and observers.
+Profile connection conditions (PCC) provided by either a profile or directly to the colour management module (CMM) can be applied to convert between different illuminants and observers.
 Additionally, a profile can define use of a spectrally-based PCS independent of the colorimetric-based PCS usage, with separate transform data between device encoding and the colorimetry and spectral PCS encodings.

-1.2 Extended transform encoding
+0.2 Extended transform encoding

-1.2.1 ISO 15076-1 transform encoding
+0.2.1 ISO 15076-1 transform encoding